Mabinuv/Mabinuv/README.md

 ## Hi there 👋 I’m Mabin Varghese

-Welcome to my profile!
-I’m an AI/Machine Learning Engineer with a passion for solving real-world problems through the power of data and advanced machine learning techniques.
-My experience ranges from developing deep learning models to deploying machine learning solutions, with a keen interest in data analysis, feature engineering, anomaly detection.
+I’m a pursuing AI/Machine Learning Engineer with a passion for solving real-world problems through the power of data and advanced machine learning techniques.
+My experience ranges from developing deep learning models to deploying machine learning solutions, with a keen interest in data analysis, feature engineering.
 ### 🔭 Current Projects

 - Network Intrusion Detection System: Leveraging deep learning for real-time anomaly detection and security monitoring.
 I’m currently preparing to publish my findings in a reputable journal.
 -Generative AI Models: Working on conditional GANs for image generation and segmentation, optimizing feature engineering for improved model performance.
+-Working on implementing of LLM model for a consulting company to host an LLM-powered chatbot for clients.

 ### 🌱 Always Learning

 I’m continuously expanding my skillset in:

-- Advanced ML Frameworks: Proficient in PyTorch and TensorFlow, and enhancing my knowledge of model optimization techniques.

-📫 How to Reach Me

-- Email: mabinuv@gmail.com
+- Advanced Deep neural Frameworks
+- LLM model utilising RAG and translate and transcibe

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/mabin-varghese-nw-ai)